 The Bootstrapping method typically outperforms the Jackknife method, which is quite a bit older, but closely related.
-See this academic discussion:
+See academic discussion:

 It performs less well than the bootstrap in Tables 1 and 2, and in most cases investigated by the author (See Efron 1982), but requires less computation.

 The Jackknife method is similar, but is based on producing resamples that leave out a single sample point.
 This means that the number of resamples should be equivalent to the number of sample points in your initial, real sample.